jhollowed/cosmo-cutout/README.md

 #### Arguments:

   * `input lightcone directory`, `output directory`, `min redshift`, `max redshift`, `box length` - See description above.
-  * `input object file` - A plain text file containing one line per object of interest, which includes an object identifier, and three Cartesian comoving positions, as such:
+  * `input object file` - A plain text file containing one line per object of interest, which includes an object identifier, a halo redshfit, mass, and optionally a radius, and three Cartesian comoving positions, as such:

 ```
-123456789 50.0 55.0 20.0
+123456789 0.5, 1e14, 3, 50.0 55.0 20.0
-987654321 10.0 0.0 30.0
+987654321 0.1, 1e15, 4, 10.0 0.0 30.0
-192837465 110.0 35.0 20.0
+192837465 1, 1e13.5, 1, 110.0 35.0 20.0
 ...
 ```
-In this example, the first object has an id of `123456789`, and position *x*=`50`, *y*=`55`, *z*=`20`.
-The positions must be in such a form that they can be parsed as `floats`.
-The identifiers can be anything, and are parsed as strings (in this way, they can be used for storing other meta data, like redshifts and masses).
+In this example, the first object has an id of `123456789`, a redsshift of `0.5`, mass of `1e14 M_sun/h`, radius of `3 Mpc/h`, position *x*=`50`, *y*=`55`, *z*=`20 Mpc/h`.
+All quantities expect for the `id` must be in such a form that they can be parsed as `floats`.
+The radius is optionally included, and can be removed as long as `massDef` is set to `fof` (see below).

+The identifiers can be anything, and are parsed as strings (in this way, they can be used for storing other meta data if desired).
 Under this usage, a new subdirectory will be created per object as listed in the `input object file` under `output directory`, of the form `halo_123456789`, for example.
 It is then under that directory that simulation step-wise directories will be created (as in the description of the `output directory` argument).
+It is also within the `output directory` that a `properties.csv` file will be written, which will contain the halo redshift, mass, optionally radius, and information about the scale of the final cutout.

 The `--haloFile` option can also be specified with `-f` (and, as above, `--boxLength` with `-b`).
 The cutouts for each of these objects will now be performed serially, with the lightcone read-in happening only once.